NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

    manager storage:storage/project_keys/azure/gfdl-non-cz-c4-id
    in the controller node terminal.

-   It will show an authentication message as below:
+   It will show an authentication message as below

    .. code::